erw-lrd/Teaching/BIOE60008_70036_Image_Processing_2024-2025/README.md

 ## Overview

-This repository contains lab codes for two courses: **BIOE60008/70036 Image Processing (2024-2025)** and **ELEC70121 Trustworthy Artificial Intelligence in Medical Imaging (2024-2025)**.
-The labs cover various topics in image processing and AI techniques applied to medical imaging.
+This repository contains lab codes for **BIOE60008/70036 Image Processing (2024-2025)**.
+The labs cover various topics in image processing applied to medical imaging.

 ## Courses and Lab Sessions